melintea/Spin16/README.md

 # Spin16

-A fork of [spin](https://github.com/nimble-code/Spin) with higher process & channel limits
+A fork of [spin](https://github.com/nimble-code/Spin) with higher process & channel limits.
+Use the spin16 branch.

 ## An Efficient Logic Model Checker for the Verification of Multi-threaded Code